To estimate the cost of a ride, enter your pickup and drop-off locations into our fare estimator.

 To achieve this goal, prices for rides are dynamically calculated based on a variety of factors including route, time of day, ride type, number of available drivers, current demand for rides, and any local fees or surcharges.

 When you enter a destination, the app will show you the price before you submit your request.
 We use upfront pricing because we want passengers to know what their ride will cost in advance.
-As a heads up, some passengers may not see upfront pricing.

 Passengers may see higher ride costs when there’s more demand for rides.
 If your upfront price is higher than expected, it might be busier than usual.